Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Social Anxiety.md

 If you talk with a therapist, they may also want to rule out some of these conditions if you have social anxiety symptoms.
 This way, they can make sure they’re using the best care approaches for you.

 Do I have social anxiety disorder?
-If you’re wondering whether you have social anxiety disorder, it can help to know how professionals diagnose it.
+If you’re wondering whether you have social anxiety disorder, it can help to know how professionals identify it.

-Mental health professionals use criteria, or a checklist of symptoms, from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to learn more about you and whether a diagnosis makes sense in your case.
+Mental health professionals use criteria, or a checklist of symptoms, from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to learn more about you and whether an assessment makes sense in your case.

-The DSM-5 includes specific diagnostic criteria for social anxiety disorder.
+The DSM-5 includes specific criteria for social anxiety disorder.
 If you talk with a therapist, they might ask questions like these to determine whether you’re experiencing symptoms of social anxiety disorder:

 Do you often worry about humiliating or embarrassing yourself?
 Do you feel anxious whenever you’re in certain social situations?